Fningalready/flowerwonderplus/_posts/2020-12-28-all-content-m-r.markdown

 * One of the characteristics that distinguishes the yellow rose is that it connotes a true friend.(Gold Florist, 2021).

-* Single yellow rose:jealousy and adultery(Gold Florist, 2021).
+* Single yellow rose: jealousy and adultery(Gold Florist, 2021).

 #### Tag:[Rosales](/rosales), [Rosaceae](/rosaceae)
 <br>